okyeron/fates/hardware/BOM-thruhole.md

 Spacers/screws are also not included in this cart.
 There is a [separate cart for spacers](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=367d290c06) if you need them.

-NOTE - If you're getting an acrylic case from the Denki-oto shop, the case kit includes spacers/screws.
+**NOTE - If you're getting an acrylic case from the Denki-oto shop, the case kit includes spacers/screws.**

 Spacers/screws - I use 2.5mm size screws and spacers.
 3mm should work as well.

-I'm still getting this sorted out but here's my spacer list.
+Here's my spacer list.
 This may also be to taste if you solder the display header closer to the main board.
+Sorry I don't have a good mouser part number of 2.5M screws.

 |   | qty | height |  | location  |
 |-----|--|-----|-----|-----|